-- · What personal interests and goals motivate your academic plan?
+- What personal interests and goals motivate your academic plan?
 Two sentences should do it. - What is the basic structure of your plan?
-Write a paragraph or two to identify the major(s) and minor(s) you will complete, whether you will participate in the honors program, whether you will pursue off-campus study, and the reasons for making these choices. - What specific courses and seminars will you take and when? - Provide a semester-by-semester listing of courses and seminars you plan to take in your junior and senior years.
+Write a paragraph or two identifying the major(s) and minor(s) you will complete, whether you will participate in the honors program, whether you will pursue off-campus study, and the reasons for making these choices. - What specific courses and seminars will you take and when?
+Provide a semester-by-semester listing of courses and seminars you plan to take in your junior and senior years.
 Our department posts its two-year forecast of course offerings, as do others. - Show you can satisfy all major, minor, and College-wide graduation requirements. - Clearly identify your desired seminars in Economics (number, title, semester) so that we can put you on the list.
-Honors students have priority, but course majors get admitted to honors seminars all the time. - If there's a chance you may want to go to econ grad school, list the math courses you did and will take.
-(The most relevant areas are calculus, differential equations, linear algebra, and real analysis.)
+Honors students have priority, but course majors usually get admitted to honors seminars too. - If there's a chance you may want to go to econ grad school, take some more math courses.
+(See our website.
+The most relevant areas are calculus, differential equations, linear algebra, and real analysis.)